Genesis 43 – Joseph Meets His Brothers a Second Time

 a.
 The firstborn according to his birthright and the youngest according to his youth: No wonder the brothers were filled with astonishment.
 This arrangement couldn’t happen by chance.
 Statistically, the odds of placing 11 brothers in their precise order of birth are something like 1 in 40 million.

 b.
-Benjamin’s serving was five times as much as any of theirs: This was another test, seeing how they reacted when the younger brother was favored, because they resented it so much when Joseph was favored by his father.
+Benjamin’s serving was five times as much as any of theirs: This was another test, seeing how the brothers reacted when the younger brother was specially favored.
+This was an appropriate test because the brothers resented it so much when Joseph was favored by his father.

 i.
 Joseph wanted to see if there was a change in the heart of his brothers, or if they were the same men who threw him into a pit and were deaf to his cries for help.

 ii.
-This might have been his whole motivation in asking for Benjamin.
-He wondered if they would take care of Benjamin on such a journey, as they failed to do with Joseph.
+This might have been the main motivation in Joseph’s demand that Benjamin come to Egypt.
+He wondered if the brothers would take care of Benjamin on such a journey, as they failed to do with Joseph.

 iii.
-We should expect if we fail in a test somewhere, God will make arrangements for us to take the test again another time.
+It is often the case that when believers fail in a test related to their spiritual growth, that God will arrange for them to repeat the test another time.
 This is a serious reason to take the test well the first time.